side menu

 • An indicator showing allowable time for each workflow stage, based on OLA standards.

-• Tasks linked to the request
+• Tasks linked to the request.

 • A table showing how long the request stayed in each status.